Skip to main contentSkip to accessibility settings

 FAQ & Tips

-Can I use BWTA without an account?
+Can I use BrailleDocs without an account?

 Yes.
 You can upload, translate, edit, and export without signing in.
 An account is only needed to save and load works.